SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 ],
 ```

-- **email** - Checks if input data is valid email
+- **email** - Checks if the input data is a valid email.
-- **alphanumeric** - Allows only numbers and letters as input data
+- **alphanumeric** - Allows only numbers and letters as input data.

 ## How all this works

-Before Form gets rendered, all validations from JSON are processed and in case they have corresponding implementation defined  in config they are transferred to mapped **ValidationFn**.
+Before form gets rendered, all validations from JSON are processed and, in case they have corresponding implementation defined in configuration, they are transferred to mapped **ValidationFn**.
 Name from validation object corresponds to the name defined in form configuration on SPA application.
-In this particular case it will be validation with name compareToCurrentDate :
+In this particular case, it will be validation with the name compareToCurrentDate:

 ```typescript
 DynamicFormsConfig